-- Suggested organization and composition of the joint PDA teams (e.g., tribal team leads, tribal historic preservation officer, tribal housing authority official, state/local government officials if appropriate, etc.). - A list of damaged homes and their corresponding degrees of damage (i.e., destroyed, major, minor, affected, or inaccessible). - A methodology for validating the degree of damage of disaster-impacted homes (e.g., door-to-door assessments and windshield surveys, etc.). - A schedule for visiting and assessing damaged homes or neighborhoods, prioritizing the most heavily impacted areas and homes first.
+- Suggested organization and composition of the joint PDA teams (e.g., tribal team leads, tribal historic preservation officer, tribal housing authority official, state/local government officials if appropriate, etc.). - A list of damaged homes and their corresponding degrees of damage (i.e., destroyed, major, minor, or affected). - A list of homes that are inaccessible. - A methodology for validating the degree of damage of disaster-impacted homes (e.g., door-to-door assessments and windshield surveys, etc.). - A schedule for visiting and assessing damaged homes or neighborhoods, prioritizing the most heavily impacted areas and homes first.